erizov/Professor/semester_3/lecture_14_string_algorithms/rabin_karp/README.md

 1. Implement Rabin Karp from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this strategy vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
-5. Apply this atechniqueto solve real-world problems
+5. Apply this atechniqueto tackle real-world problems

 ### Short Description